How to Choose an Advertising Agency

 With thousands of ad firms wanting your business, how can you choose?
-Experts explain how to set your goals, put it in an RFP, and snag the best creative team.
+Experts explain how to set your goals, put it in an RFP, and snag the best creative.
+Here is the full rundown on how to choose an advertising agency.

-Many small businesses just out of the entrepreneurial gate rely on their own abilities and the abilities of their staff for in-house advertising and marketing needs.
-But for most emergent companies, a partnership with an advertising agency is an unavoidable step in the growth process.
+Many small businesses, just out of the entrepreneurial gate, rely on their abilities and the abilities of their staff for in-house advertising and marketing needs.
+But for most new companies, a partnership with an advertising agency is an unavoidable step in the growth process.

 First, Ask: Is an Ad Agency Right for You?